 - To know the Company’s strengths and weaknesses.

-- To track changes or trends
+- To track changes or trends.

-- Management can easily use and track this.
+- Management can use and track this.

 - Globally recognized the system of measure.